cncf/toc/proposals/incubation/LitmusChaos.md

 ## Statement on alignment with the CNCF mission

-The practices of Chaos Engineering is a necessity for achieving service reliability.
+The practice of Chaos Engineering is a necessity for achieving service reliability.
 Reliable application delivery and operations are very important and key to the success of technology adoption of various CNCF projects and ecosystem projects.
 LitmusChaos project goal is to become the toolset to measure and achieve that reliability.
 Litmus extends the existing experiences of both the cloud-native developers and SREs in adding chaos tests to either CI pipelines or to their operational infrastructure.
 Litmus integrates with other CNCF projects such as Argo Workflows, Argo rollouts, Prometheus and Keptn to enrich the experience of cloud native communities during their efforts to run their application services reliably.
 LitmusChaos Hub hosts the application specific experiments and CNCF project specific experiments will find their way into the hub.
 CoreDNS is one such example.

 In summary, LitmusChaos project clearly aligns with CNCF mission of making the cloud native ubiquitous by being the readily usable and easily extensible toolset for measuring and enhancing the reliability of Cloud Native applications and platforms.

 ## Comparison with other CNCF chaos engineering projects